Documentation

 Solver Lifecycle

-backend adapter.
+of the backend adapter.

 var solver = SF.createSolver({